ewebtechsuk/savirix/docs/apex27_import.md

-# Apex27 to Ressapp Import Helper
+# Apex27 to Savirix Import Helper

-`scripts/apex27_import.py` is a Python utility that can read a raw Apex27 export (CSV or JSON) and stream it into your Ressapp tenant by calling the public REST API.
+`scripts/apex27_import.py` is a Python utility that can read a raw Apex27 export (CSV or JSON) and stream it into your Savirix tenant by calling the public REST API.
 Contacts are created first, followed by properties, tenancies and payments so that all cross-record references are resolved automatically.